Becoming a victim of a cyber attack is an imminent reality for all companies

 days, the average number of time that a threat has undetected access in a network.
 (FireEye M-Trends 2018)

-of organizations do not currently have a cyber incident response plan in place and are unprepared to respond to a cyber attack.
-(Source: PwC Global Economic Crime and Fraud Survey 2018)
+of organizations don't have a cyber incident response plan in place and are unprepared to respond to a cyber attack.
+(PwC Global Economic Crime and Fraud Survey 2018)

 for organizations to report data breaches/incidents under the EU's GDPR.
 The breach must be reported within 72 hours, or face heavy fines

 the average cost for an organisation that has suffered a data breach.
 (Ponemon Institute’s 2018 Cost of a Data Breach Study: Global Overview)

-Incident reporting requirements under the EU GDPR and NIS Directive
+Incident reporting requirements under the GDPR and NIS Directive

-Under Article 32 of the EU GDPR, organizations are obligated to restore availability of and access to personal data in the event of a physical or technical breach.
+Under Article 32 of the EU's GDPR, organiations are obligated to restore availability of and access to personal data in the event of a physical or technical breach.

 Organiszations in critical infrastructure also face these obligations under the NIS Directive (EU Directive on security of network and information systems), whereby OES (operators of essential services) and DSPs (digital service providers) are required to adopt incident response measures to ensure recovery following a disruptive incident.